 His patients recognize that his unique approach to the socket fitting process has been the key component to their ability to maintain full-time prosthetic use throughout their lives.
 Chad is recognized around the world as an innovative, highly skilled prosthetic practitioner and is the reason that individuals with limb loss continue to seek out his clinical expertise.

 Randy Richardson, ABC-CPA, RPA is an assistant prosthetist and co-founder of Dream Team Prosthetics LLC.
 Randy was first exposed to the world of prosthetics in 1988 and was inspired to dedicate his entire career to helping those with limb loss reach their maximum potential using advanced prosthetic technology.

-In 1995, Randy identified a need for a treatment solution for individuals with bilateral above knee amputations.
+In 1995, Randy identified a need for a treatment solution for individuals with bilateral above knee limb loss.
 He studied this specific group of patients to better understand why the majority of them rejected prosthetic use.
 Many appeared to have the potential to be ambulatory, however, most chose to rely on a wheelchair for mobility.
 The advent of microprocessor knee systems with the introduction of the Ottobock C-Leg in 1998, provided a platform that would enable bilateral above knee amputees to have consistent and unprecedented hydraulic support throughout the gait cycle.
 Most beneficial is microprocessor regulated hydraulic stance phase yielding when walking down hills, ramps, stairs or stepping off curbs.
 In addition, microprocessor regulated hydraulic swing insures the knee will extend appropriately whether walking fast or slow.